septag/darkhammer/README.md

 sudo waf install
 ```

-This is the simplest command for configuring the build, however there are many more options available, like enabling *asserts*, *profile* build and others, which you can see with `waf --help` command.
+This is the simplest command for configuring the build, however there are many more options available, like *debug* build, enabling *asserts*, *profile* build and others, which you can see with `waf --help` command.

 ### Questions ?
 If you have any questions, suggestions or bug reports, please post to developer's